algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 Before processing the dataset, the system must perform data integrity checks to ensure that the data is valid and consistent, here are the checks that must be performed:

-- Verify tif the graph might be a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (Directed Acyclic Graph) free of cycles.
+- Verify if the graph might be a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (Directed Acyclic Graph) free of cycles.
 In other words, you cannot traverse a sequence of directed edges and return to the same node, following the edge directions.
-  Here an picture showing the difference between a DCG and a DAG:
+  Here is a picture showing the difference between a DCG and a DAG:

   ![DCG vs DAG](./Images/DCG_DAG.jpg)

   As you might see, the DCG has a cycle, 1 -> 2 -> 3 -> 4-> 1, while the DAG does not have any cycle as the nodes 2 and 3 both point to the node 4, but the node 4 does not point to any other node.

-- Verify than all the nodes are connected, meaning that you can reach any node from any other node in the graph.
-We can't simply check if a node is alone or linked to another node, as if we take the extreme case of our .csv, if we have 3 nodes linked together, representing the roads of an island, we can't reach the island from the mainland, and the mainland from the island.
-Meaning that the graph is not connected.
+- Verify that all the nodes are connected, meaning that you can reach any node from any other node in the graph.
+We can't simply check if a node is alone or linked to another node, as if we take the extreme case of our `.csv` file, where we have three nodes linked together, representing the roads of an island, we can't reach the island from the mainland, and the mainland from the island.
+This means that the graph is not connected.

 > [!NOTE]
 > We're allowed to perform these checks in a separate step before processing the dataset, as we're not required to check these conditions at each request.
-> We're also allowed to perform these checks in another language than C++, as long as the checks are performed before processing the dataset.
+> We're allowed to perform these checks in a language other than C++, as long as the checks are performed before processing the dataset.

 ### Expected Deliverables